Running your own firm can be a big, bold risk.

 Many successful accounting firms began as sole proprietors, like Deloitte in 1845, or partnerships.
 Others were born from mergers or acquisitions, like EY, PwC, and KPMG.

-As for your CPA firm, it really boils down to how much you’d like to protect yourself from possible business-related risks.
+As for your CPA firm, it really boils down to how much you’d like to protect yourself from possible business-related risks(debts, business credit score, possible malpractice claims, and tax laws).

 Not to mention your firm’s current projected size, how big you’d want it to grow, and how you’d be managing your people and operations.